 The extra features you may need would be:

-Also consider whether you'll need:
+Also, consider whether you'll need:

-- Priority user support from the software's developers
+- Priority user support from the software's developers,

-- Customized development, so that the software fits your needs better
+- Customized development so that the software fits your needs better,

-- A software that can be accessed across various devices
+- A software that can be accessed across various devices.

-The main point of time tracking software is to save time by keeping track of it, and you won't be able to do that if you have to spend a lot of time learning to use the program and all its features.
+The main point of time tracking software is to save time by letting you keep track of it, and you won't be able to do that if you have to spend hours learning to use the program and all its features.

-Also, the tool's development team should aim at constant innovations, and keeping up with the current trends in the field of time tracking.
+Also, the tool's development team should aim at constant innovations, and keep up with the current trends in the time tracking field.

 Types of time tracking software and their features

-- Make use of the reporting options (generate reports, export, save and send them to clients)
+- Make use of the reporting options — generate reports, export, save and send them to clients.

 Part of a project management software

-- Monitoring project resources
+- Monitoring project resources,

-- Planning and scheduling projects
+- Planning and scheduling projects,

-- Tracking tasks and adding notes to them
+- Tracking tasks and adding notes to them,

-- Sharing files
+- Sharing files, and

-- Invoicing and making payments
+- Invoicing and making payments.